Org2 vs Org Mode

 Keep portability as the non-negotiable center.

-Treat CLI capabilities as shared infrastructure for editor integrations and automation, not as the primary end-user UX.
+Treat CLI capabilities as shared infrastructure for editor integrations, publishing, health checks, and automation.